olliepalmer/parallel-worlds-course/pages/2023-24/about.md

 ## Assessment criteria

+Each student has a total of 15 mintues to present their work, including all setup time, questions, and feedback.
+This will be include two presentations; the 'experience' and the 'description'.

 Each student will present a 3-5 minute ‘experience’ for the assessors (and peers) which frames their creative practice through a ‘journey’ (this could be a physical installation, a theatrical performance, a video, an audio work, etc).

 Each student will also present a 2-4 minute description of their ‘journey’; what their intentions are, and how this frames their creative practice.